-- conducting due diligence on the customer to ensure it is eligible to be an allowed business; - entering into and ensuring satisfactory terms of business; - CDD measures on the underlying client for which the receiving regulated person retains responsibility for example obtaining identity information and information on the nature and intended purpose of the business relationship with the underlying client; - identifying and dealing with suspicious activity; and - stopping use of the AOBO conce stopping use of the AOBO concession where the Code's provisions cannot be met.
+- conducting due diligence on the customer to ensure it is eligible to be an allowed business; - entering into and ensuring satisfactory terms of business; - CDD measures on the underlying client for which the receiving regulated person retains responsibility for example obtaining identity information and information on the nature and intended purpose of the business relationship with the underlying client; - identifying and dealing with suspicious activity; and - stopping use of the AOBO concession where the Code's provisions cannot be met.

-(7) Code 17(8)
+Code 17(2)(g), (7) Code 17(8)

-^{Code 30} There may be some crossover with the requirements of paragraph 30 of the Code.
+Code 30 There may be some crossover with the requirements of paragraph 30 of the Code.
 Guidance on monitoring and testing as required by paragraph 30 is at section 6.1.